odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 by setting either a document's *quot-marks*, *quot-lang*, or *lang* metadata field.
 If none of these is set, **pandoc-quotes.lua** does nothing.

+You can add your own mapping of a language to quotation marks or override the default ones by setting *quot-marks-by-lang*.

 ## quot-marks